OWASP/owasp-mastg/Document/0x06a-Platform-Overview.md

 When data protection is enabled, each data file is associated with a specific class that supports a different level of accessibility and protects data based on when it needs to be accessed.
 The encryption and decryption operations associated with each class are based on multiple key mechanisms that utilizes the device's UID and passcode, plus a class key, file system key and per-file key.
 The per-file key is used to encrypt the file content.
 The class key is wrapped around the per file key and stored in the file's metadata.
 The file system key is used to encrypt the metadata.
 The UID and passcode protect the class key.
 This operation is invisible to users.
 For a device to utilize data protection, a passcode must be used when accessing that device.
 The passcode does not only unlock the device, but also combined with the UID creates iOS encryption keys that are more resistant to hacking efforts and brute-force attacks.
 It is with this that users need to enable passcodes on their devices to enable data protection.

 #### General Exploit Mitigations

 iOS currently implements two specific security mechanisms, namely address space layout randomization (ASLR) and eXecute Never (XN) bit, to prevent code execution attacks.

 ASLR is a technique that does the job of randomizing the memory location of the program executable, data, heap and stack on every execution of the program.
 As the shared libraries need to be static in order to be shared by multiple processes, the addresses of shared libraries are randomized every time the OS boots instead of every time when the program is invoked.

-Thus, this makes the specific memory addresses of functions and libraries hard to predict, thereby preventing attacks such as a return-to-libc attack, which relies upon knowing the memory addresses of basic libc functions.
+Thus, this makes specific memory addresses of functions and libraries hard to predict, thereby preventing attacks such as a return-to-libc attack, which relies upon the memory addresses of basic libc functions.

 <!-- TODO [Further develop section on iOS General Exploit Mitigation] -->
+XN mechanism allows iOS to mark certain memory segments and non-executable on a program’s stack and heap by default.
+In case of attack this will prevent malicious code inserted onto the stack or heap from execution.

 ### Software Development on iOS

-As with other platforms, Apple provides a Software Development Kit (SDK) for iOS that helps developers to develop, install, run and test native iOS Apps by offering different tools and interfaces.
-Xcode is an Integrated Development Environment (IDE) used for this purpose and iOS applications are implemented either by using Objective-C or Swift.
+Like other platforms, Apple provides a Software Development Kit (SDK) for iOS that helps developers to develop, install, run and test native iOS Apps by offering different tools and interfaces.
+Xcode is an Integrated Development Environment (IDE) used for this purpose. iOS applications are developed either by using Objective-C or Swift.

-Objective-C is an object-oriented programming language that adds Smalltalk-style messaging to the C programming language and is used on macOS and iOS to develop desktop and mobile applications respectively.
-Both macOS and iOS are implemented by using Objective-C.

-Swift is the successor of Objective-C and allows interoperability with the same and was introduced with Xcode 6 in 2014.
+Objective-C is an object-oriented programming language that adds Smalltalk-style messaging to the C programming language.
+It is used on macOS and iOS to develop desktop and mobile applications respectively.
+Swift is the successor of Objective-C and allows interoperability with the it.
+Swift was introduced with Xcode 6 in 2014.

 ### Understanding iOS Apps

 iOS applications are distributed in IPA (iOS App Store Package) archives.
-A IPA file contains all the necessary (for ARM compiled) application code and resources required to execute the application.
-The container is in fact a ZIP compressed file, which can be decompressed.
+An IPA file contains all the necessary (for ARM compiled) application code and resources required to execute the application.
+This package is in fact a ZIP compressed file, which can be decompressed.

 An IPA file has a built-in directory structure.
 The example below shows this structure on a high level: